Year of entry 2024

 Please note: itineraries may vary from year to year.

 The Institute for Transport Studies was established as the UK’s first multidisciplinary transport department, and we continue to lead the field with our research.
 We work closely with key railway stakeholders in the UK, including Network Rail, Rail Safety and Standards Board (RSSB), Office of Rail and Road (ORR), Rail Delivery Group (RDG) and the Department for Transport, and internationally.

 This programme is also available part-time, over 24 or 36 months.
 We are flexible as to how you choose to study this course so that you can combine it with other commitments, such as an existing job.
 Please get in touch with our admissions team to discuss part-time study options.

-The Programme Leader, Dr Manuel Ojeda Cabral, is a Senior Research Fellow at the University of Leeds and Deputy Research Group Leader of the Economics and Appraisal Group.
+The Programme Leader, Dr Manuel Ojeda Cabral, is an Associate Professor at the University of Leeds and Deputy Research Group Leader of the Economics and Appraisal Group.
 He has a strong interest in the railway industry and has worked on a wide range of rail projects nationally and internationally.
 Dr Ojeda Cabral’s research is primarily focused on understanding and improving the socio-economic appraisal of public sector projects and policies.

 The wider programme team is made up of researchers and academics from the Institute for Transport Studies who have extensive expertise across a variety of transport disciplines.